 Please contact a reference librarian if you need further assistance.

-When conducting your research on one of these topics, keep in mind your presentation and how you might discuss the reasons (i.e. the variables or issues) that influence the outcome (i.e. what affects the lives of ordinary people).
-Below are three broad topic areas.
-I have offered suggestions below for how you might want to narrow this topic.
+When conducting your review of the literature (1st step in the research process) on one of these topics, keep in mind your oral presentation.
+What have you learned from the scholars in terms of their explanations (i.e. the variables or issues or theory) about this social phenomenon affecting the lives of ordinary groups of people?
+Below are broad topics areas for your consideration so you should narrow down this topic for the best database search results.
 Remember.
-You will need to share your knowledge about this "sub" topic in 5 minutes.
+You will need to share your knowledge about this “sub” topic in 5 minutes.
 I advise you to really narrow down your search to make this manageable.
 The librarians are available to help you with your database searches as are the tutors in the tutoring center.

 Review of the Literature: Topics